Eng-Alaa/AL_SurveyPaper/AL_Uncertainty/Readme.txt

 ClassProbabilitiesExampleDetails: This is an example to show how the classifier produces not only class labels, but als class probabilities

-Uncertainty_Evidence_Binayr: This explains how the evidence-based uncertainty is calculated.
+Uncertainty_Evidence_Binary: This explains how the evidence-based uncertainty is calculated.
 In the papers, the evidence-based always select from S (selected set of points).
 In this file we used the original evidence-based method that selects from the best five points and also select from the whole pool and show the difference.

+Uncertainty_Evidence_Numerical: This explains how the evidence-based uncertainty is calculated using a toy dataset.

+CredalUncertainty_AL: This shows how the Credal-based uncertainty is calculated and employed to find uncertian points to query points in active learning